HEALTH AND SAFETY

 (b) A complete copy, or any part of a certificate, may be issued to any applicant who can show direct and tangible interest in the record for which he applies.
 A complete copy, or any part of a certificate, shall be issued upon request or at the direction of the state registrar to a state, federal or local public agency for child protection and child support enforcement purposes or for the purpose of investigation of fraud.
 Subject to such provisions as the board may prescribe, data contained on records may be used by federal, state or municipal agencies for the purpose of verification of data.

 (c) As provided in chapter 1, title 74, Idaho Code, data contained on records may be used for research, public health or statistical purposes.
-No lists of registration shall be compiled for public use.
+No lists of registration shall be compiled for public use, except as provided in section 34-433(2), Idaho Code.

 (d) The manner of keeping local records and the use thereof shall be prescribed by the board, in keeping with the provisions of this section.